dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 # whether to include Chinese/Japanese/Korean
 hasCJKLanguage = false

-# default amount of posts in each pages
-paginate = 12
 # google analytics code [UA-XXXXXXXX-X]
 googleAnalytics = ""
 # copyright description used only for seo schema